FrozenInclude/EasyFmod/README.md

 # EasyFmod
-You can make a music player easily with this
+You can make a music player easily.
 # How to use
 Download this project and add class files in your csproject solution
 #Basic tutorial